 More Evidence Suggesting (But Not Proving) a Weak Left-Side Bias

-Mathews (1927) is particularly interesting because it’s the oldest investigation of the left-side bias, cited by Chan, Friedman et al., and Weng and Cheng.
-(Note that it’s sometimes cited as Mathews, 1929, but our copy shows it published in 1927.)
+Mathews (1929) is particularly interesting because it’s the oldest investigation of the left-side bias, cited by Chan, Friedman et al., and Weng and Cheng.
 Mathews reported two studies, both of which had students complete a 50-item Likert-type questionnaire (even though this predates Likert’s published works on scales).

 In Study 1, Mathews used a counterbalanced experimental design (n = 184) in which half of the students in the sample got Form A (strong positive on left) and the other half got Form B (strong negative on left).
 Later in the same class session, he had them complete the questionnaire again, but with the other form.

 In Study 2 (n = 130) he used the same questionnaire, but gave all students Form A first; then, a week later, gave them all Form B—the same confounding experimental design as Chan.

 The data in Tables 1 and 2 of the paper show the total numbers of responses for each response option, summed over items and students.
 It looks like Mathews conducted something like a z test to compare the percentages for each response option in each study, claiming some significant differences, but it seems he used the sum of all the responses (50 items times the number of students—almost 9,200 in Study 1 and almost 6,500 in Study 2) as the denominator rather than restricting the denominator to the number of students and adjusting the numerator accordingly.